-Nolan the Giant Colon is an engaging, award-winning colorectal cancer education tool that travels Alaska.
-It is also an inflatable, interactive walk-through colon display that is 25-feet long, 10-feet high and 12-feet wide!
+- Nolan the Giant Colon is an engaging colorectal cancer education tool available upon request.
+It is an inflatable, interactive walk-through colon display that is 25-feet long, 10-feet high and 12-feet wide!
 Nolan the Giant Colon is part of the ANTHC Cancer program’s work to normalize colorectal cancer and screening.
 Nolan is available for health fairs and events where a message of colorectal cancer screening can be shared.
-Contact Judith Muller at firstname.lastname@example.org or (907) 729-4491 for more information.
+Nolan Jr., a smaller inflatable walk-through colon display, is also available.

-The Traditional Food Guide for Alaska Native Cancer Survivors is a popular, easy-to-understand nutrition information book for Alaska Native people who have been diagnosed with cancer or other chronic disease.
-It is used by cancer programs across Alaska and America, and is carried in many bookstores.
+- The Traditional Food Guide for Alaska Native People is a popular, easy-to-understand nutrition information book for anyone diagnosed with cancer or other chronic disease.

-The Traditional Food Guide Activity Book was developed for third and fourth grade children to better understand nutrition information and teach them about making healthy lifestyle choices.
-It is available to Alaska’s third and fourth grade teachers free of charge while supplies last.
-Other interested individuals and organizations may purchase copies.
+- The Traditional Food Guide Activity Book was developed for third and fourth grade children to better understand nutrition information and teach them about making healthy lifestyle choices.

-Life After Cancer Treatment is a 16-page booklet that provides information on the physical and emotional effects of cancer and adjusting to life after cancer treatment when a cancer survivor returns home, as well as quotes from Alaska Native cancer survivors.
+- Life After Cancer Treatment is a 16-page booklet that provides information on the physical and emotional effects of cancer and adjusting to life after cancer treatment, as well as quotes from Alaska Native cancer survivors.

 Email firstname.lastname@example.org for more information, to request a Nolan inflatable, or any publication.